NVMEE/Boxstarter/README.md

-# Boxstarter
+# What is Boxstarter?
-Boxstarter App list
+Boxstarter is an utilty that "Automaticly" Installs programs from your list.
+##App List